3 Mind Hacks To Increase Your Happy

 (This post may contain affiliate links.
 This means if you purchase something then I make a small commission at no extra charge to you.
 It helps me have more time to give you awesome blogs like this.)

 Let's face it, we all have days where we feel less than perfect about ourselves.
 I know I do.
-Our hair just doesn't seem to fall right, our clothes are ill-fitting, we keep making mistakes, or something is just out of whack with your day.
-Although the occurrence of viewing ourselves in a less than ideal manner is natural, the feeling shouldn't linger all day.
+Our hair just doesn't seem to fall right, our clothes are ill-fitting, we keep making mistakes, or something is just out of whack with our day.
+Although the occurrence of viewing ourselves in a less-than-ideal manner is natural, the feeling shouldn't linger all day.

-Sadly, thousands of individuals, unfortunately, feel negative about themselves; albeit their appearance or current circumstance.
-This means your not alone if you feel this way.
+Sadly, thousands of individuals, unfortunately, feel negative about themselves; albeit their appearance or current circumstances.
+This means you're not alone if you feel this way.

 Are we all doomed to live and die in an unhappy state?
 Surely, not!
 Fortunately, the battle of esteem can easily be won because humans are creatures of habit.
 Each of these habits contributes to our emotional state in one way or another.
 How can you overcome a pesky habit?
 By taking an action that is different from your prior actions.

 Negative self-thinking is a learned habit that can be conquered by changing the way you think.
 With a few tips and tricks, you'll be able to heighten your opinion of yourself and live a life of purpose.
 Please keep in mind that these are practices and when forgotten about they do not work.